F5CodeGuru/asm342/module2/lab1/lab1.rst

 To access a value in a collection, a key must be specified.

-For example in the json output
+For example in the json output:

 {“key1”:”value1”,”key2”:”value2”,”key3”:”value3”}